 I have done this already a million times, but I always find something that I love: maybe last year those pied-de-poule shorts didn’t catch my attention, but this year they will be a staple in my closet (because, surprise! trends always will come back), or my hips were too small for the beautiful dotted dress, but now it fits like a glove.

-I have found myself doing this so so many times and getting lost in the process: mix and match, freaking out over how stunning my outfits will look with this and that blouse…
+I have found myself doing this so so many times and getting lost in the process: mixing and matching, freaking out over how stunning my outfits will look with this and that blouse,…

 So yeah, this is an example of me making my mom’s clothes my own.
-This is my star look from the “stole it from mom F/W 2019-2020” collection – and their little stories.
+This is my star look from the “stole it from mama F/W 2019-2020” collection – and their little stories.

 These were her prescription glasses sometime in the early 90s.
-One day, when I was around 16, I was in that room all homes have where we throw all the stuff that the family has ever owned and doesn’t use any more.
-Amongst other things – like embarrassing childhood photos and a lovely esparto handbag that I also borrowed -, I ran into these beauties.
+One day, when I was around 16, I was in that room all homes have where we throw all the stuff that the family has ever owned.
+Amongst other things – like embarrassing childhood photos and a lovely esparto handbag that I also borrowed –, I ran into these beauties.

 I ran to show mom.
 “Why don’t you get the glass changed into sunglasses?”
 She asked.
 And I did.